colinchnews/colinchnews.github.io/_posts/2023/09/19/2023-09-19-07-57-57-123945-digging-into-the-science-of-a-perfectly-cooked-burger-on-national-burger-day.md

 ---
 layout: post
-title: ""Digging into the Science of a Perfectly Cooked Burger on National Burger Day""
+title: "Digging into the Science of a Perfectly Cooked Burger on National Burger Day"
 description: " "
 date: 2023-09-19
 tags: [NationalBurgerDay, BurgerScience]